-If we take the possibility of realigning culture, then we need to show which cultures and what the relationship to each culture is, which in turn starts to describe points and lines that establish a set of spatial geopolitical coordinates, that simultaneously provide us with a route and the shift and realignment of cultural power.
-And this is precisely what we have in our map linking Venice (Europe), Izmir and Baku.
+If we take the possibility of realigning culture, then we need to show which cultures and what the relationship to each culture is, which in turn starts to describe points and lines that establish a set of spatial geopolitical coordinates, that simultaniously provide us with a route and the shift and realignment of cultural power.
+And this is precisely what we have in our map linking Venice (Europe), Izmir and Baku, or to go back to the very first image of a Mobile Documenta, and the first configuration of the route for a Mobile Documenta.

-This also leads to a further reading and expansion of our understanding of Post Autonomy, where Post Autonomy signals the culmination of a limited notion of art and entry into an expanded notion of art.
+This also leads to a further reading of the notion of Post Autonomy, where Post Autonomy signals the culmination of a limited notion of art and entry into an expanded notion of art.